simonebuzzo19992-cpu/Backtesting.py/README.md

 # Backtesting.py
-Backtesting.py is a powerful Python library I want to explore and study.
-Here my experiments :)
+Backtesting.py is a powerful Python library that allows to backtest custom trading strategies.
+In this notebook, a custom SMA/MACD/RSI/BB strategy on NVDA.

 ## Overview